omahs/bolt/testnets/holesky/README.md

 command.
 See `bolt pubkeys --help` for more info.

 Fill the required options and run the script.
-If the script executed succesfully, your validators were registered.
+If the script executed successfully, your validators were registered.

 ## Bolt Network Entrypoint